Amathusia Venus Clam Shell, Chionopsis amathusia

 Amathusia Venus Clam Shell, Chionopsis amathusia.
 Shell collected off the beach at Punta Chivato, Baja California Sur, May 2022.
 Size: 5.4 cm (2.1 inches) x 5.1 cm (2.0 inches) x 2.3 cm (0.9 inches).
 Collection, photograph and Identification courtesy of Colin Campbell, DVM, Punta Chivato, Baja California Sur.

-Description: The Amathusia Venus Clam shell is strong, inflated, and sturdily-built.
+Description: The Amathusia Venus Clam Shell is strong, inflated, and sturdily-built.
 The exterior of the shell has fine sculpture with inter-ribs between the primarily radial ribs with concentric lamellae raised into prickly scales.
 The exterior is light brown; the interior is off-white.
 They are covered with a light-brown thin, velvety periostracum.
 Amathusia Venus Clam shells reach 7.4 cm (2.9 inches) in length, 6.3 cm (2.5 inches) in height.

 Synonyms: Chione jamaniana, Venus anathusia and Venus darwinii.